-The information in this Guide, together with the Insurance Guide (together the "PDS Guides") forms part of the YourChoice Super Product Disclosure Statement (PDS) dated 1 October 2020.
+The information in this Guide, together with the Insurance Guide (together the "PDS Guides") forms part of the Pearl YourChoice Super Product Disclosure Statement (PDS) dated 1 October 2020.
 You should read the latest version of this Guide, a copy of which is available in the Secure Online Portal through your financial adviser.
-A paper copy of this Guide can be obtained, free of charge, by calling us on 1800 640 055.
+A paper copy of this Guide can be obtained, free of charge, by calling us on 1300 862 862.

-YourChoice Super is a sub-plan of MAP Superannuation Plan, ABN 71 603 157 863 (the Fund) which is Division II of The MAP Master Superannuation Plan.
-The YourChoice Super Product Disclosure Statement is issued by Diversa Trustees Limited ABN 49 006 421 638, AFSL No 235153 RSE Licence No L0000635 (referred to as "we", "our", "us" or "the Trustee"), the Trustee of YourChoice Super and the Fund.
-The Sponsor and Promoter of the Fund and YourChoice Super is OneVue Wealth Services Ltd ABN 70 120 380 627 AFSL 308868 (OneVue Wealth).
+Pearl YourChoice Super is a sub-plan of MAP Superannuation Plan, ABN 71 603 157 863 (the Fund) which is Division II of The MAP Master Superannuation Plan.
+The Pearl YourChoice Super Product Disclosure Statement is issued by Diversa Trustees Limited ABN 49 006 421 638, AFSL No 235153 RSE Licence No L0000635 (referred to as "we", "our", "us" or "the Trustee"), the Trustee of Pearl YourChoice Super and the Fund.
+The Sponsor and Promoter of the Fund and Pearl YourChoice Super is OneVue Wealth Services Ltd ABN 70 120 380 627 AFSL 308868 (OneVue Wealth).
+OneVue Wealth has appointed Pearl Funds Management Pty Ltd ABN 26 425 355 210 (Pearl), an authorised representative (AFS Rep No 001254808) of Banyan Securities Pty Ltd AFSL 484139, as the Sub-Promoter of Pearl YourChoice Super.

-The YourChoice Super PDS can only be used by persons receiving it (electronically or otherwise) in Australia and applications from outside Australia will not be accepted.
+The Pearl YourChoice Super PDS can only be used by persons receiving it (electronically or otherwise) in Australia and applications from outside Australia will not be accepted.
 We may reject or accept an application without giving reasons.

-OneVue Wealth is also the responsible entity of the OneVue Managed Account (Managed Account), a registered managed investment scheme ARSN 112 517 656, which is an Investment Option available in YourChoice Super through which you can invest in Managed Account Model Portfolios and ASX Listed Securities.
+OneVue Wealth is also the responsible entity of the OneVue Managed Account (Managed Account), a registered managed investment scheme ARSN 112 517 656, which is an Investment Option available in Pearl YourChoice Super through which you can invest in Managed Account Model Portfolios and ASX Listed Securities.
 In addition to the information in this Guide, you should read the separate product disclosure statement for the OneVue Managed Account and the accompanying Managed Account Model Portfolio Guide, available in the Secure Online Portal for full details of the investments available and the fees that apply.